nturner2019/hs-code-club-jquery-selectors-basketball-philly-springside-chestn-f943/README.md

 # jQuery is for BALLERS

-jQuery is an amazing language that let's us add tremendous power to our websites through animations.
-You can make elements move around the page, menus slide in an out, objects disappear from the page.
+jQuery is an amazing language that lets us add tremendous power to our websites through animations.
+You can make elements move around the page, menus slide in and out, objects disappear from the page.
 The options are as endless as your creativity.

-In fact, jQuery so so widely used that 54% of the top 10,000 sites and 75% of the top 100 sites in the world use jQuery.
+In fact, jQuery is so widely used that 75% of the top 100 sites in the world use jQuery.
 That means that basically every site you look at uses jQuery.
 And where did jQuery come from?
 It was developed by a 20 year old college student.

-Curious about sites that use jQuery: [Pinterest](http://www.pinterest.com), [ESPN](http://www.espn.com), [Reddit](http://www.reddit.com), [Etsy](http://www.etsy.com), [Instagram](http://www.instagram.com), [Huffington Post](http://www.huffingtonpost.com), and the list goes on.
+Curious about sites that use jQuery?: [Pinterest](http://www.pinterest.com), [ESPN](http://www.espn.com), [Reddit](http://www.reddit.com), [Etsy](http://www.etsy.com), [Instagram](http://www.instagram.com), [Huffington Post](http://www.huffingtonpost.com), and the list goes on.

 Because jQuery is for BALLERS, you're about to become a jQuery BasketBALLER.